pebblecode/pebblecode.github.io/events/seminar-insurance.md

  - "<a href='http://pebblecode.com'>pebble {code}</a> is a digital product innovation consultancy with expertise in UX, design and Lean product development, <a href='http://www.ingenin.com/'>Ingenin</a> helps forward thinking insurers create innovative propositions for the constantly connected consumer by helping insurers benefit from disruptive technologies and business models."
  - "There will be a short keynote from <a href='https://uk.linkedin.com/in/manjitrana'>Manjit Rana</a>, Founder & CEO of <a href='http://www.ingenin.com/'>Ingenin</a>, followed by a roundtable discussion, chaired by <a href='http://pebblecode.com'>pebble {code}'s</a> Chairman, <a href='https://en.wikipedia.org/wiki/Stephen_Allott'>Stephen Allott</a>, for a small number of industry movers and shakers to facilitate connections and debate, and ultimately uncover the secret sauce for making innovation happen in insurance."
  - "We are extremely excited about the new opportunities innovative digital solutions can provide in the insurance space and we look forward to discussing it with you."
- - "We hope you can join us - please register below."
+ - "We hope you can join us - click below to register."

 ## Location and Time
 seminar-time: "8am - 9:30am"
-seminar-date: "Wednesday 25th May"
+seminar-date: "Tuesday 19th July"
 seminar-rsvp-address: "events@pebblecode.com"
 seminar-location: "The Gherkin <br>30 St Mary Axe <br>London <br>EC3A 8EP"
 seminar-location-shorthand: "The Gherkin, London"

 ## Speakers
 speakers: